CreedGao/academic-kickstart/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 90  # Order that this section will appear.

-title = "Recent Publications"
+title = "Publications"
+subtitle = "what is this"
+tag = ""
-subtitle = ""
+category = ""
+publication_type = "Conference"
+author = "Jiechao Gao"
+exclude_featured = false

 [content]
   # Page type to display.
 E.g. post, talk, or publication.